 NOAH (in conjunction with the Animal Health Distributors Association, AHDA) has produced a record book to enable farmers to meet their responsibilities for record keeping.
 Copies of the record book are available from AHDA (telephone 01664 822335).

 Maximum Residue Limits (MRLs) of Animal Medicines in Food Derived from Animals

 Among the responsibilities of those involved in producing food from animals is the need to protect consumers from residues of animal medicines which could otherwise remain in that food.

 •toxicity for humans

 •technical problems for the food product processing industries

 Veterinary surgeons and farmers who prescribe and use veterinary medicines in food animals are subject to extremely important European regulations to keep harmful residues out of the food chain.
 These regulations set very strict terms for the producers and users of animal medicines for use in food animals.

-EU Directive 2001/82 allows for the use of some medicines outside of their authorisation.
+The Regulations allow for the use of some medicines outside of their authorisation.
 This applies where there is no authorised medicine available to treat a particular disease or condition in an animal.
 This is known as the cascade.

 - Residues of animal medicines (except for biologically active constituents):